By Rev. Rafael Martinez, Director, Spiritwatch Ministries

 and people lurking "behind the scenes" to pave the way for some

 New World Order, as this grim graphic would darkly suggest.
-It is

 a waste of time